Monash University, Clayton campus

 Your university experience could be a truly global one by studying overseas.
 You can access study abroad opportunities via two routes:

-You could spend terms 2 and 3 of your second year studying abroad at our Department's partner institution, Monash University, home to the Monash Sustainable Development Institute.
+You could spend terms 2 and 3 of your second year studying abroad at one of our Department's partner institutions; Monash University (home to the Monash Sustainable Development Institute) or Universitat Pompeu Fabra.
 Our integrated programme is specifically structured so you can spend time abroad without having to extend the overall length of your course.
 Your academic achievements abroad will count towards your degree awarded by Warwick, meaning your studies will be both rewarding and rewarded!
 You'll continue to pay your course fees in full to Warwick and you'll also continue to receive your student loan, if eligible.

 You may, alternatively, choose to spend an intercalated year at one of Warwick's many other partner institutions across the world.
 You'll spend your first and second years at Warwick, studying abroad in your third year.
 You'll then return to Warwick for your final year.
 Your year abroad won't count towards your final mark, but it will be recorded on your Higher Education Achievement Report, giving you the freedom to take chances with your module choice and push yourself outside of your comfort zone with your learning.
 Please see here for more information about the intercalated study abroad opportunity.

 - Study at a leading university - Warwick partners with universities in more than 40 countries across the world, located in Europe, North America, South America, Australasia and East Asia.
 Please bear in mind, allocations are agreed on an annual basis.

 - Deepen your knowledge, broaden your learning - Engage with inspiring course content and teaching methods.
 You can explore Monash's modules (units) hereLink opens in a new window.

 - Develop your personal strengths - Living abroad requires you to be organised, proactive, and to grasp opportunities.
 Raise your confidence and push the boundaries of your student experience by studying abroad.